 Muslims have a broad range of beliefs about the cause of mental illness, but by virtue of religious belief attribute the ultimate cause of everything, including disease, to God.
 Believing illness is punishment from God for some wrongdoing influences some Muslims to take a passive attitude towards dealing with afflictions.
 Clinicians might find it beneficial help patients understand proximate causations without discounting their belief in ultimate causation.

 Traditional Islamic teachings explain mental illness in a variety of ways: as a defective relationship with God, as a punishment from God, or, simply, as the imponderable result of God's will (Al-Krenawi & Graham, 1999).
 Mental illness is part of human suffering and often regarded as a way of atoning for sins.
 Reward may be greater if suffering is endured with patience and prayer.
 Illness or disease is also believed to be a divine test of the level of piety, devotion, and loyalty of the faithful.
-Abu-Ras & Abu-Bader (in press) reports that 98% of survey respondents asked about perceptions of mental illness agreed that life stressors are a test of one’s faith.
+Abu-Ras & Abu-Bader (2009) reports that 98% of survey respondents asked about perceptions of mental illness agreed that life stressors are a test of one’s faith.
 84% of respondents believed in devil possession of mentally ill persons.
 It is believed that when alternate beings, such as Jinns, possess individuals, hallucinations, delusional beliefs and disorganized behavior may result.
 Other purported supernatural causes are black magic and the evil eye.
 Some believe that envy (intentional or not) can invoke negative consequences and charms, markings, jewelry, prayers or rituals are used to distract jealousy and envy.
 Curiously, beliefs and practices pertaining to demonic possession, witchcraft, black magic, and the use of exorcists, charms and magic potions are not condoned or supported by the Qur'an or the Hadith.